ajaxlab/package-json-type/md/interfaces/idirectories.md

+> # Interface: IDirectories

 You can specify exact locations to put binary files, man pages, documentation, examples, etc. Package manager tools must use these directory definitions to find various package components.
 ```
 {
   "directories": {